vincentbernat/network-lab/README.md

 `lab-generic` should always contain the latest iteration of the lab and be used as a base for other labs.

+⚠ Currently, most labs won't work due to the inability to use an overlay over 9P starting from kernel 4.2.

 License
 -------